vinniciusgomes/covid19/README.md

 ## :memo: License

 This project is under the MIT license.
-See the [LICENSE] file (LICENSE.md) for more details.
+See the file [LICENSE](LICENSE.md) for more details.

 ---